 The journey from education to your final employment test

-Marketing changes rapidly and unfortunately the universities have not kept up with the times.
+Marketing changes rapidly, and unfortunately, the universities have not kept up with the times.
 Many marketing students graduate without the knowledge of neither inbound methodology or conversion rate optimisation (CRO).
 Instead, students spend years learning obsolete marketing models.
-What distinguishes the modern marketer from the others is the ability to learn about the outside world.
+What distinguishes the modern marketer from others is the ability to learn about the outside world.
 A modern marketer keeps up to date, capturing marketing trends and understand the fundamentals of customer buying behaviour.

 After graduation, many students apply for an entry-level position at a marketing department.
 Here, candidates get the opportunity to learn practical skills like producing content, handling marketing automation and follow up on inbound activities.
 But since too many organisations still focus only on brand awareness, candidates stay narrow-minded and measure success on things like increasing social media likes, followers and impressions.